Be careful what you ask for!

-Remember: God knows what’s best for your life; If you get your own way you are actually pushing away the very best that God has for you if you’ll only wait.
+Remember, God knows what’s best for your life; If you get your own way you are actually pushing away the very best that God has for you, if you’ll only wait.

-If Ruth Graham had have had her prayers answered according to what she felt was right, she may have had a life of misery!
+Remember, if Ruth Graham had have had her prayers answered according to what she felt was right, she may have had a life of misery!
 Instead, she waited for God’s best and had the most incredible life.

 Proverbs 26:12 Do you see a person wise in their own eyes?
 There is more hope for a fool than for them.